Jean de Lattre de Tassigny: Postwar

 In July 1945, de Lattre was offered the position of Inspector General of the Army an honorific position he regarded as beneath the status that he had earned as commander of the First Army.
 He declined and asked to be retired instead.
 De Gaulle then offered to combine the position with that of the Chief of Staff of the French Army, and de Lattre accepted, assuming the post on 29 November 1945.
 His task was demobilising the wartime army and building a new one.
 Most of the officer corps had spent the war since 1940 in prisoner of war camps in Germany, and their training was out of date.
 To build a force that was both democratic and national, he resolved to create a conscript army rather than a professional one.
 To prepare the 1946 conscripts, de Lattre opened a dozen new training centres modelled on those he had created during the war at Opme, Douera and Rouffach, where they would be schooled in citizenship.
 To address the shortage of instructors, he devised a system whereby the national servicemen would train themselves.
 Careers in the post-war army would be open to the best regardless of their social status.
 In his personal selection, though, de Lattre tended to favour those who had served with the First Army.

-De Lattre was abruptly relieved of his responsibilities as Chief of Staff in March 1947, although he remained Inspector General, and was elevated to Inspector General of the Armed Forces in the spring of 1948, and on 2 June 1948 he was made vice president of the Conseil supérieur de la guerre.
-But these positions had little authority in peacetime.
+De Lattre was abruptly relieved of his responsibilities as Chief of Staff in March 1947, although he remained Inspector General, and was elevated to Inspector General of the Armed Forces in the spring of 1948, and on 2 June 1948 he was made vice president of the Conseil supérieur de la guerre, positions which had little authority in peacetime.
 From September to November 1947, he led a diplomatic and economic mission to South America where he held numerous talks with presidents from Argentina, Chile, Uruguay, and Brazil and high-ranking ministers, including French communities there.
 He also took part in several related economic and diplomatic conferences.

 From 4 October 1948 to 13 December 1950, de Lattre was the first commander-in-chief of Western Union Defence Organisation ground forces in Western Europe.
 While in that post he often came into conflict with British Field Marshal Lord Montgomery, the Commander-in-Chief of the Western Union forces.
 The two clashed over many issues, the most important of which was whether the Allies were prepared to meet a Soviet attack on the Rhine, something Montgomery tried hard to get his government to accept.
 De Lattre insisted on speaking to Montgomery in French, although he had a good command of English.
-But on the occasion of Montgomery's 63rd birthday in November 1950, Montgomery invited de Lattre to tea.
+However, on the occasion of Montgomery's 63rd birthday in November 1950, Montgomery invited de Lattre to tea.
 Montgomery cut his birthday cake and gave de Lattre an extra slice for Bernard, who was then serving in French Indochina.
 What was a spontaneous gesture touched de Lattre deeply.